 - Allow to Cool: If the shredder stops mid-use, it has likely overheated.
 Turn it off and let it cool down for 20-30 minutes.
 Most professional shredders have an auto-shutoff feature to prevent damage.

 - Prevention: Respect the machine’s duty cycle.
-If you have a lot to shred, do it in batches with cooling breaks.
+For large shredding tasks, do them in batches with cooling breaks.
 Consider a “continuous duty” model for extremely high-volume needs.

 Dull Blades and Reduced Performance

-- Causes: Lack of regular oiling, shredding non-paper items, or simply extensive use over time.
+- Causes: Lack of regular oiling, shredding non-paper items, or extensive use over time.

 - Solutions: